 We have also restarted some events – see What's on for details.

-In all cases it is still necessary to ask you to observe social distancing and, for the protection of others, to wear a mask or face covering unless you are medically exempt.
+In all cases it is still necessary to ask you to observe social distancing, though you are no longer required to wear a mask or face covering.

 If you would like to confirm details before visiting, please contact the Parish Office.